Psychotherapy for Children and Adolescents: Different Types

 - Group Therapy is a form of psychotherapy where there are multiple patients led by one or more therapists.
 It uses the power of group dynamics and peer interactions to increase understanding of mental illness and/or improve social skills.
 There are many different types of group therapy (e.g. psychodynamic, social skills, substance abuse, multi-family, parent support, etc.).

 At times, a combination of different psychotherapy approaches may be helpful.
-In some cases a combination of medication with psychotherapy may be more effective.
-Child and adolescent psychiatrists are trained in different forms of psychotherapy and, if indicated, are able to combine these forms of treatment with medications to alleviate the child or adolescent's emotional and/or behavioral problems.
+In some cases a combination of medication and psychotherapy may be most effective.
+Child and adolescent psychiatrists are trained in different forms of psychotherapy and, if indicated, are able to combine these forms of treatment with medications to help alleviate the child or adolescent's emotional and/or behavioral problems.

 Click here to find a Child and Adolescent Psychiatrist near you.